Image by Bernd Hildebrandt from Pixabay

 What To Eat for Sunburn Prevention

 Independence Day is paramount with summer.
+This holiday is barely over, which means we are in the thick of summer, vacations in the sun, and sunburn.
 When I think of the 4th of July, I think of fireworks, picnic food, fireflies, and sunburn.
 Since we just passed our countries’ celebration of freedom, this means we are now in the dog days of summer, I thought is would be appropriate to talk briefly about how you can prevent sunburn, and give you a different perspective…a “food” perspective.

 When we think of protection from the sun, most of us think of suntan lotion (30 SPF and above), avoiding the sun between 10:00 am and 3 pm on a sunny day, covering up while in the sun, and of course…staying hydrated.
 You want enough sun exposure to help your body convert cholesterol to Vitamin D3, but not too much so as to prevent sun damage.
 And if you slather your skin with suntan lotion, not only are you exposing your body to toxins, but you will not absorb enough sunshine in order to convert to Vitamin D3.
 Now, don’t get me wrong…all of this is good, and I recommend some of these.

 But what if I were to tell you that there are foods you can eat and consume that will help prevent sunburn!
 And better yet, these are foods that are easily grown in your backyard throughout hot summer months when you need the protection the most!